There is nowhere in the world quite like Istanbul – spread across two continents, a city exuding with culture and contrast and always on the move.

 “Many things happen in the summer.
-I guess, it is the best time for business and it opens up great opportunities to meeting new people and of course, to make friends.”
-Typical to his character, Dhzengis easily warms up to every newcomer in his city, as in taking time to chit chat while pouring some hot water into my coffee.
+It’s the best time for business.
+It opens up opportunities to meeting new people and of course, make friends.”
+Typical to his character, Dhzengis easily warms up to every newcomer in his city, taking time for a chit chat while pouring hot water into my coffee.

-While working comfortably as a waiter at the Millennium Suites Hotel in the vibrant neighborhood of Sultanahmet, he also switches roles from being a very knowledgeable concierge into an ordinary porter.
+While working comfortably as a waiter at the Millennium Suites Hotel in the vibrant neighborhood of Sultanahmet, he also switches roles from being a very knowledgeable concierge into a reliable porter.
 He just turned 25.

-“I would love to travel someday, ” he says, looking out over the Bosporus Straits.
-“For now, I can’t bring myself to travel around the world, but I can certainly bring Turkish hospitality to the world” he ended.
+“I would love to travel someday, ” as he looks out over the Bosporus Straits.
+“For now, I can’t bring myself to travel around the world, but I can certainly bring Turkish hospitality to the world” he quips.

 Prisons and Palaces

-Istanbul, is truly a city of the split personality marked by exceptional contrasts – of archaic and contemporary, secular and spiritual, tolerance and bigotry, of the Islamic east and Christian west; always with one foot in Asia and the other in Europe.
-Yet its real heart beat closer to the ground in the Sultanahmet quarter.
+A city of split personality indelibly marked by exceptional contrasts – archaic and contemporary, secular and spiritual, tolerance and bigotry, the Islamic east and Christian west; always with one foot in Asia and the other in Europe.